-Version Section Title of section Change 2 Multiple Changes to generic wording and OCR website links throughout the specification.
+Date Version Section Title of section Change December 2017 2 Multiple Changes to generic wording and OCR website links throughout the specification.
 No changes have been made to any assessment requirements.
-2.1 Front Cover Disclaimer Addition of Disclaimer 2.2 4a Head of Centre Annual Declaration Update in line with new NEA Centre Declaration form.
-2.3 2b 2c Content of A Level in Biology A (H420) Content of modules 1 to 6 Inclusion of practical science statement guidance.
-Inclusion of additonal guidance.
-2.4 3d 4d Retaking the qualification Admin of non-exam assessment Update to wording for carry forward rules.
-2.5 1d 4f C How do I find out more information?
-Post-results services Insert of Online Support Centre link Enquiries about results changed to Review of results Update to specification covers to meet 2.6 4a Pre-assessment digital accessibility standards.
-Changes to practical endorsement requirements and advice.
-Update to specification covers to meet digital accessibility standards 2.7 3c 3d and 3e 4a Total qualification time Qualification availability and Language Pre-assessment Inclusion of total qualification time.
-Inclusion of disclaimer regarding availability and language Update to include resilience guidance 2.1 2.2 2.3 2.4 2.5 2.1 Front Cover 2.2 4a 2.3 2b 2c 2.4 3d 4d 2.5 1d 4f C 2.6 4a 2.7 3c 3d and 3e 2.1 Front Cover Disclaimer 2.2 4a Head of Centre Annual Declaration 2.3 2b Content of A Level in Biology A (H420) 2c Content of modules 1 to 6 2.4 3d Retaking the qualification Admin of non-exam assessment 2.5 1d How do I find out more information?
-Post-results services C 2.6 4a Pre-assessment 2.7 3c Total qualification time Qualification availability and Language
+April 2018 2.1 Front Cover Disclaimer Addition of Disclaimer May 2018 2.2 4a Head of Centre Annual Declaration Update in line with new NEA Centre Declaration form.
+June 2018 2.3 2b 2c Content of A Level in Biology A (H420) Content of modules 1 to 6 Inclusion of practical science statement guidance.
+Inclusion of additional guidance.
+August 2018 2.4 3d 4d Retaking the qualification Admin of non-exam assessment Update to wording for carry forward rules.
+April 2020 2.5 1d 4f C How do I find out more information?
+Post-results services Insert of Online Support Centre link Enquiries about results changed to Review of results Update to specification covers to meet digital accessibility standards.
+December 2020 2.6 4a Pre-assessment Changes to practical endorsement requirements and advice.
+Update to specification covers to meet digital accessibility standards